antonionduarte/encrypted-video-streaming/README.md

 ```bash
 ./scripts/build-and-deploy.sh
 ```
+If docker doesn't have compose command built-in, use `docker-compose` instead.

 **Note:** by default the docker version will run the movie `cars.dat.enc`.
 If you wish to run another one you must change it in the `docker/server/Dockerfile` file.